 Preparing early for Windows 10’s end of life is crucial for a smooth transition to Windows 11, requiring careful planning and strategic implementation.
 Let’s explore the essential steps your business should take to ensure successful migration.

-Start by processing a comprehensive inventory of all your devices, particularly older PCs and workstations running Windows 10.
-Document each device’s specifications, including processor, graphic card, memory, and storage.
+Start by conducting a detailed inventory of all your devices, particularly older PCs and workstations running Windows 10.
+Document each device’s specifications, including processor, graphics card, memory, and storage.
 This assessment will help you understand the full scope of required updates and potential hardware replacements.

 Evaluate if your existing hardware meets the minimum system requirements for installing Windows 11.
 Create a detailed spreadsheet categorizing your devices into those ready for upgrade, those needing hardware enhancement, and those requiring replacement.
 This categorization will help you plan your budget more effectively by giving you detailed and precise information.